cleesmith/keys2text_proxy/README.md

 ## Key Features

+- **Free and Open-source forever**
+  Keys2Text Proxy is a Python FastAPI based app that is free and open-sourced.<br>
+  After all, it only exists because of the AI providers and their APIs.

 - **Full OpenAI API Compatibility**
   Mimics OpenAI's endpoints and request/response formats, but only the text-based chat completion endpoints.<br>
   But each AI provider now returns a list of available models by using `client.models.list()` so it stays up-to-date.